fish-shell/fish-shell/doc_src/index.rst

 Brace expansion
 ---------------

-A comma separated list of characters enclosed in curly braces will be expanded so each element of the list becomes a new parameter.
+Curly braces can be used to write comma-separated lists.
+They will be expanded with each element becoming a new parameter, with the surrounding string attached.
 This is useful to save on typing, and to separate a variable name from surrounding text.

 Examples::